Brake: Inefficiency

 A significant amount of energy is always lost while braking, even with regenerative braking which is not perfectly efficient.
 Therefore, a good metric of efficient energy use while driving is to note how much one is braking.
 If the majority of deceleration is from unavoidable friction instead of braking, one is squeezing out most of the service from the vehicle.
 Minimizing brake use is one of the fuel economy-maximizing behaviors.

 While energy is always lost during a brake event, a secondary factor that influences efficiency is "off-brake drag", or drag that occurs when the brake is not intentionally actuated.
 After a braking event, hydraulic pressure drops in the system, allowing the brake caliper pistons to retract.
 However, this retraction must accommodate all compliance in the system (under pressure) as well as thermal distortion of components like the brake disc or the brake system will drag until the contact with the disc, for example, knocks the pads and pistons back from the rubbing surface.
 During this time, there can be significant brake drag.
 This brake drag can lead to significant parasitic power loss, thus impacting fuel economy and overall vehicle performance.

 History

-Early brake system
+Early brake systems

-In the 1890s, Wooden block brakes became obsolete when Michelin brothers introduced rubber tires.
+The first brakes, used in the late 1800s on horse-drawn vehicles as well as motorized ones, were wooden blocks pressed against steel-rimmed wheels.
+In the 1890s, these wooden block brakes became obsolete when the Michelin brothers replaced steel tires with rubber ones.
+The drum brake was invented in 1899 by Gottlieb Daimler and popularized starting in 1902 on Renault autos.
+It became the standard throughout the automobile industry.

-During the 1960s, some car manufacturers replaced drum brakes with disc brakes.
+The concept of brake pads or disc brakes as an alternative to drum brakes had been around at least as early as a patent by F. W. Lanchester in 1902 but were not widely adopted for decades.
+In the 1953 24 Hours of Le Mans race, three Jaguar cars were equipped with disk brakes and had superior stopping ability, enabling them to maintain higher speeds up until a turn; these three finished first, second, and fourth, drawing much attention.
+Drum brakes were soon replaced by disc brakes on racing cars, followed by consumer cars beginning in the 1960s, especially for front brakes where more braking force is applied.